By Josiane Sberro and Christine Dangremont

 Passionate about music, Raphael’s beautiful tenor voice was noticed at liturgical services.
 He went on to study musicology, and at the Direction de l’Enfance et de la Jeunesse (DEEJ) on rue Poissonnière in Paris, created the first Jewish music choir in a reborn community.

-At the Montevideo synagogue with Rabbi Schwartz, he created the first Talmud Torah correspondence course, and taught Hebrew at the Lycée Lakanal.
+In the synagogue of Montevideo in Paris, under the leadership of Rabbi Schwartz, he created the first Talmud Torah correspondence course, and taught Hebrew at the Lycée Lakanal.
 A demanding pedagogue, he developed astonishingly effective teaching methods of his own.

 As a visiting prison chaplain for several years, he has retained a strong sense of human emotion.